 Now, I don’t know about you, but asking me to spend my time answering ten to fifteen questions about the multi-pack of Magic Erasers ™ I spent $7 on seems a bit over-the-top.
 It’s one of those transactions where I feel as though I’ll let them know if something goes wrong – otherwise, they can safely assume I received my product quickly and in good working order.

 Patients aren’t just getting review requests from you

 The technical term for this experience is “Feedback Fatigue” – and a Google News search shows this has been happening for years.
 Certainly, things haven’t gotten better as the years progressed as now even more companies are asking for reviews and feedback.

 Signs and requests are everywhere.
 Did you love your burrito, your haircut, or your driveway sealant?
 Leave us a review!
 I even received an email from the home office of my physical therapist, asking if my therapy was…well, therapeutic, I guess?

 And yet, best practices for dental SEO demand that we acquire a constant and organic flow of reviewers to say nice things about us, or else we’re reduced in the ranks.
-So how do you cut through all this mess and get the dental reviews necessary for maximizing your practice’s web presence and enhancing your credibility?
+So how do you cut through all this mess and get the dental reviews necessary for maximizing your dental website’s presence and enhancing your credibility?

 How do I get my dental patients to leave me a review?